-Line 78 - Enter profits from any transaction within New York State that is not performed in the conduct of the utility's principal business.
+Line 75 - Enter profits from any transaction within New York State that is not performed in the conduct of your principal business.
 Do not include profits from sales for resale or profits from rentals.
 Profits include but are not limited to profits from:

-- the sale of merchandise (such as materials and supplies) that is not stock in trade of the utility and is not included in merchandise inventory; - labor not performed in the conduct of the utility's principal business; and - transportation or transmission agreements when the utility uses its mains, pipes, or wires within New York State to transport or transmit a commodity owned by another utility.
+- the sale of merchandise (such as materials and supplies) that is not your stock in trade and is not included in merchandise inventory; - labor not performed in the conduct of your principal business; and - transportation or transmission agreements when you use your mains, pipes, or wires within New York State to transport or transmit a commodity owned by another utility.